illuhad/hipCPU/README.md

 hipCPU is a header-only implementation of (a subset of) AMD's HIP API with OpenMP for CPUs, and potentially other devices in the future with targeted OpenMP.
 For now, the main use case of the hipCPU project is to allow for easier debugging of HIP applications on CPUs instead of GPUs.
 Additionally, it also allows for a straight-forward implementation of host-fallbacks for HIP applications.
 In fact, the main motivation behind the hipCPU project is to serve as host fallback for the [hipSYCL](https://github.com/illuhad/hipSYCL) SYCL implementation.
 As such, while performance will certainly be a priority later on, it is not of prime concern for the current priorities of the project.
-The current parallelization scheme will likely be inefficient for most applications, but stay tuned :-)
+The current parallelization scheme will likely be inefficient for most applications, but improvements are planned.

 Possible use cases for the hipCPU project include
 * Debugging of HIP applications on CPUs